JustinePham/JustinePham/README.md

 ![SasS](https://img.shields.io/badge/Sass-CC6699?style=for-the-badge&logo=sass&logoColor=white)

 <br>

+- 🔭 I’m currently working on ...
+- A small 2D pixel game in C# Unity
+- NxtESG service for Transparency Act Reporting in Svelte.js

+- 🌱 I’m currently learning ...
+- React
+- game development in C#

 <!--
 **JustinePham/JustinePham** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.